 LG-POP members play an integral role at the Segal Cancer Centre, especially when we consider that approximately 40% of patients experience clinical levels of distress at some point during their cancer trajectory.
 We provide services to patients with all types of cancer.
 Patients can self-refer to LG-POP or be referred by any professional involved in their care at the Segal Cancer Centre or outside the hospital.

 Psychosocial Services Provided by LG-POP at a glance

 Determining if Psychosocial Support Might Be Helpful For You

-The Canadian Association of Psychosocial Oncology (CAPO) has produced the guide The Emotional Facts of Life with Cancer: A Guide to Counselling and Support for Patients, Families and Friends which provides information to help you understand what psychosocial support is all about and if it might be of benefit to you in helping you cope with cancer.
-The guide can be found on the CAPO website.
+The Canadian Association of Psychosocial Oncology (CAPO) has produced the guide “ The Emotional Facts of Life with Cancer: A Guide to Counselling and Support for Patients, Families and Friends” which provides information to help you understand what psychosocial support is about and if it might be of benefit to you in helping you cope with cancer.

 Several members of the LG-POP clinical team are actively involved in psychosocial oncology research.

 Learn more about the research conducted at LG-POP